MirantisWorkloadMobility/CloudFerry/devlab/README.md

     ```
  5. At some point vagrant will ask you for the password, this is needed to
     configure NFS export on your host system.
+ 6. You also can start minimum development environment by running:
+    ```
+    vagrant up grizzly icehouse cloudferry
+    ```

 ## Common Vagrant use-cases